Active Vapor-Based Robotic Wiper: Experiments

 \subsubsection{Wiping Efficiency}

-To evaluate the efficiency of the proposed wiping system, we investigated how much can we shorten the time to complete the wiping operations.

-We experimented with normal estimation with several spraying and image-capturing motions in a shorter time.
-Our experiments demonstrated that the one-way spraying motion for less than 2s tend to fail.
-Failure was defined as a misted area of almost zero, which was checked by human visual inspection.
-Although the frame rate of the camera depends on the result, the image capturing motions in less than 3s tend to fail.
-A camera with a frame rate of 30 fps was used.
+We evaluated the efficiency of the proposed wiping system by measuring the reduction in time for wiping operations.
+We tested normal estimation with various spraying and image-capturing motions in a shorter duration.
+Our experiments indicated that a one-way spraying motion under 2 seconds typically fails, with failure defined as a misted area of nearly zero, confirmed by visual inspection.
+While results vary with camera frame rate, image-capturing motions under 3 seconds generally fail, when using a camera with a 30 fps frame rate.